 18.1 Securities—Purpose and Selected Definitions

 Congress enacted the securities laws to protect the integrity of financial markets.
-The plaintiff [name] claims to have suffered a loss caused by the defendant [name]’s violation of certain of these laws.
+The plaintiff claims to have suffered a loss caused by the defendant’s violation of certain of these laws.

 There are terms concerning securities laws that have a specific legal meaning.
 The following definitions apply throughout these instructions, unless noted otherwise.

-[A “security” is an investment of money in a commercial, financial, or other business enterprise, with the expectation of profit or other gain produced by the efforts of others.
+[A security is an investment of money in a commercial, financial, or other business enterprise, with the expectation of profit or other gain produced by the efforts of others.
 Some common types of securities are [stocks,] [bonds,] [debentures,] [warrants,] [and] [investment contracts].]

 The buying and selling of securities are controlled by the Securities Laws.
 Many of these laws are administered by the United States Securities and Exchange Commission (SEC).

-A “10b-5 claim” is a claim brought under a federal statute, Section 10(b) of the Securities Exchange Act of 1934, which prohibits acts of deception in connection with the purchase or sale of a security and in violation of rules and regulations that the SEC has the duty and power to issue.
+A “10b-5 Claim” is a claim brought under a federal statute, Section 10(b) of the Securities Exchange Act of 1934, which prohibits acts of deception in connection with the purchase or sale of a security and in violation of rules and regulations that the SEC has the duty and power to issue.
 A corresponding SEC Rule, Rule 10b-5, prohibits the misrepresentation of material facts and the omission of material facts in connection with the purchase or sale of securities.
 A person or business entity who violates the securities laws, including Rule 10b-5, may be liable for damages caused by the violation.

-[A “misrepresentation” is a statement of material fact that is false or misleading when it is made.
+[A misrepresentation is a statement of material fact that is false or misleading when it is made.
 [A statement may be misleading even if it is literally true if the context in which the statement was made caused the listener or reader to remain unaware of the actual state of affairs.]]

-[An “omission” is a failure to disclose a material fact that needed to be disclosed to prevent other statements that were made from being misleading.]
+[An omission is a failure to disclose a material fact that needed to be disclosed to prevent other statements that were made from being misleading.]

-[A “broker” buys and sells securities for clients, usually for a commission.
+[A broker buys and sells securities for clients, usually for a commission.
 A broker can also be a dealer.]

-[A “dealer” buys securities and resells them to clients.
+[A dealer buys securities and resells them to clients.
 A dealer also can be a broker.]

-[A “controlling person” is [an individual who] [a company that] possesses the power to direct the management or policies of a business enterprise or of another person involved in the management or policymaking of the enterprise.
+[A controlling person is [an individual who] [a company that] possesses the power to direct the management or policies of a business enterprise or of another person involved in the management or policymaking of the enterprise.
 A broker or a dealer may be a controlling person.]

 [“In connection with” means that there was some relationship, or nexus, between the allegedly fraudulent conduct and the [sale] [purchase] of the securities.
 [The defendant’s conduct may be in connection with a purchase or sale of a security even if the defendant did not actually participate in any securities transaction.]]

-An “instrumentality of interstate commerce” includes the postal mails, e-mails, telephone, telegraph, telefax, interstate highway system, internet and similar methods of communication, and travel from one state to another within the United States.
+An instrumentality of interstate commerce includes the postal mails, e-mails, telephone, telegraph, telefax, interstate highway system, internet and similar methods of communication, and travel from one state to another within the United States.

 Comment

-“Materiality” is defined in Instruction 18.3 (Securities—Misrepresentations or Omissions—Materiality).
+“Materiality” is defined in Instruction 18.3.